Don’t give up on the FAFSA, advocates for student financial aid urge

 “The time is not gone — get your FAFSA filed this summer if you want to go to school this fall,” she said.

-The post Don’t give up on the FAFSA, advocates for student financial aid urge appeared first on Iowa Capital Dispatch.
+The post Don’t give up on the FAFSA, advocates for student financial aid urge appeared first on Rhode Island Current.